ayalbark/mdef/docs/term1/02-Atlas of Weak Signals.md

 # Atlas of Weak Signals

-The Atlas of Weak Signals is a deck of cards to detect trends before they become trends My group's addition to the Atlas of Weak Signals ecosystem is **Poisin Pilling**
+The Atlas of Weak Signals is a deck of cards to detect trends before they become trends My group's addition to the Atlas of Weak Signals ecosystem is **Poison Pilling**

 # Poison Pilling

 Description: Poison pilling (or data poisoning) is the deliberate insertion of malicious, misleading, or corrupted data into datasets used to train machine learning or AI models.
 The goal is to “poison” the model’s learning process so it behaves incorrectly, produces biased or nonsensical outputs, or even leaks sensitive data.

 *the definition was copied from ChatGPT when asked: “Do you know what poison pilling is as it relates to putting in data that messed up ai data training?”